Valentine’s Day 101: A Guide for the Romantically Challenged

 There is no place for skydiving on Valentine’s Day.
 No amount of creativity can touch the holy trinity of flowers, candy and dinner.

-Are you the spontaneous type?
 Planning to meet your date at 7:00pm on Valentine’s Day and then “grab a bite” somewhere?
 Sorry, but the only thing you’ll be “grabbing” is your rumbling stomach, when you realize every restaurant in town has been booked since January.
-Plan ahead.
+Instead plan a romantic, candle-lit dinner at home – these fool-proof recipes are sure to impress.

 A first date on Valentine’s Day is way too much pressure.
 Even Notebook-era Gosling and McAdams could not have handled that.
 Go out another night.
 Literally any other night.